HR Measures and People Practices

 You’ve heard the saying, “what gets measured gets done, and what gets reinforced gets repeated.”

-Most measures of employee results, behaviors, and attitudes are a reflection of your people/HR practices.
-Document key baseline measures before implementation and track after implementation for a reasonable period to assess the impact of your training, new initiatives, policies, changes, techniques, and other HR efforts.
+Most employee results, behaviors, and attitudes reflect your people/HR practices—document key baseline measures before implementation and track after implementation for a reasonable period.
+Next, assess the impact of your training, new initiatives, policies, changes, techniques, and other HR efforts.

 Consider the following measures when evaluating the effectiveness of your HR/people management practices: Employee performance, turnover, engagement/morale, leader effectiveness, attendance, tardiness, accidents, staff efficiency, and organizational effectiveness.
-Indeed, overall business results, such as sales, profitability, cost control, quality, and productivity, are a reflection of your people management practices.
+Indeed, overall business results, such as sales, profitability, cost control, quality, and productivity, reflect your people management practices.
 Soft measures such as communications, conflict, stress level, and work environment also show HR impacts to the organization.